 Soil

-Magnolia is able to tolerate different types of soils.
+Magnolia can tolerate different types of soils.
 This even applies to clay soil because it is a moisture-loving tree.
-So in most cases you do not need to do anything with your soil.
+So, in most cases, you do not need to do anything with your soil.

 In addition, after adding organic matter to the soil, it will become more nutritious.
-It is very important for Magnolia to have enough organic matter for abundant blooms.
+Magnolia needs to have enough organic matter for abundant blooms.

 Read more: What Kind Of Soil Does A Magnolia Tree Need?